franciscojavierarceo/franciscojavierarceo.github.io/content/posts/paradoxes-and-cognitive-biases/paradoxes-and-cognitive-biases.md

 ## 02. The Curse of Knowledge

-I say this non-ironically: something is obvious when you know it, and not if you don't--so too the definition of [the Curse of Knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
+I say this non-ironically: something is obvious when you know it, and not if you don't—so too the definition of [the Curse of Knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).

 This is something I experienced a lot in my career because people often forget all of the context they have when referencing something.
 Business is very